 Here's my 5-part plan:

 1. From now on, I will use glass, stainless steel or ceramic for drinking or food storage.
-I'm even going to bite the bullet and buy the more expensive stainless steel kid's cups.
-(Amazon was very expensive, I found them for half price at the links below.)
-Our kids often don't drink every last drop of their milk at dinner, and for years we've put a lid on their cup and kept it in the frig so they can sip on it later.
+I'm even going to bite the bullet and buy the stainless steel kid's cups.
+Our kids often don't drink every last drop of their milk at dinner, and for years we've put a lid on their cup and kept it in the fridge so they can sip on it later.
 Now I'll be able to keep doing that with these stainless steel cups without having to wonder what chemicals they might be ingesting.
-For myself and for our 8 year old, I'm going to use the pint sized glass ball jars with a plastic lid (by the canning supplies at the store) and put a straw inside to keep drinks cold in the frig that way.
-Oh great!
-I just remembered straws are made of plastic!
-OK fine, those are outta here, too…
+For myself and for our 8 year old, I'm going to use the pint sized glass ball jars with a plastic lid and put a straw inside to keep drinks cold in the frig that way.
+(Crap, straws are made of plastic!
+See my newer post on my favorite non-toxic straws.)

-3. I don't use my microwave at all anymore (rarely anyway), but for those of you that still do, don't ever use plastic for heating or covering.
-As a matter of fact, you shouldn't heat plastic at all or put anything hot in plastic. ***That's the most important way to avoid plastic toxins, keep hot food or drinks away from plastic!
+3. I don't use my microwave much anymore, but for those of you that still do, don't ever use plastic for heating or covering.
+As a matter of fact, you shouldn't heat plastic at all or put anything hot in plastic. ***That's the most important way to avoid plastic toxins: keep hot food or drinks away from plastic!

 4. My freezer ziplocks are pretty darn convenient, so I'll continue to use those only for storing food that is not even remotely warm, and mostly for freezing.
 (They stack up nicely in the freezer.)